microsoft/vscode-docs/docs/languages/markdown.md

 ---
 # Markdown and Visual Studio Code

 Working with Markdown files in Visual Studio Code is simple, straightforward, and fun.
-Besides VS Code's basic editing, there are a number of Markdown specific features that will help you be more productive.
+Besides VS Code's basic editing, there are a several Markdown-specific features that help you be more productive.

 >**Note**: To help get you started with editing Markdown files, you can use the [Doc Writer profile template](/docs/editor/profiles.md#doc-writer-profile-template) to install useful extensions (spell checker, Markdown linter) and configure appropriate setting values.